-1.4 APPROPRIATENESS OF THE PROGRAMME TO BE CONDUCTED IN OPEN AND DISTANCE LEARNING MODE TO ACQUIRE SPECIFIC SKILLS AND COMPETENCE:
+1.5 APPROPRIATENESS OF THE PROGRAMME TO BE CONDUCTED IN ODL MODE TO ACQUIRE SPECIFIC SKILLS AND COMPETENCE:

 The programme has been designed in such a way so as to accommodate practical based units within the ambit of the courses.
-In fact, the M.A. in Journalism & Mass Communication has an eclectic mix of courses catering to the needs of the learners as well as the demands of the society.
-Text based study materials are supplemented by interactive CDs, DVDs, etc. so as to make learning more interesting and informative.
+In fact, the MA in Journalism & Mass Communication has an eclectic mix of courses catering to the needs of the learners as well as the demands of the society.
+Text based study materials are supplemented by interactive CDs, DVDs etc. so as to make learning more interesting and informative.
 In order to prepare the learners to face the tough competition that the present job markets have to offer, they are required to undergo research projects at the degree level in the sixth semester programme.
 This will enable them to get a grip on the dynamics of journalism and mass communication.
 Apart from the provision of self-learning materials, counselling classes (tutorial classes) are also conducted in various study centres recognized by the University and spread across the length and breadth of the State.
 Moreover, there are a number of online resources like online social networking platforms, online discussion forums and online library resources like OAJSE (Open Access Journals Search Engine) which is an Open Access E-Journal Search Portal.
 For the benefit of the learners, study materials have been provided in online format along with audio lectures.
-The website of the University also provides information regarding the course assignments, information about the examination routine and results etc. Such facilities are highly compatible in an ODL platform which makes M.A. in Journalism and Mass Communication appropriate to be launched through ODL.
+The website of the University also provides information regarding the course assignments, information about the examination routine and results etc. Such facilities are highly compatible in an ODL platform which makes MA in Journalism and Mass Communication appropriate to be launched through ODL.

-1.5 INSTRUCTIONAL DESIGN:
+1.6 INSTRUCTIONAL DESIGN:

-1.5.1 Curriculum Design:
+1.6.1 Curriculum Design:

-Curriculum of the M.A. programme in Journalism and Mass Communication has been designed by a carefully constituted syllabus (CCS- Committee on Courses) committee whereby the experts have been drawn from Universities like Rajiv Gandhi University, Mizoram University, Gauhati University and Tezpur University.
+Curriculum of the M.A programme in Journalism and Mass Communication has been designed by a carefully constituted syllabus (CCS- Committee on Courses) committee whereby the experts have been drawn from Universities like Rajiv Gandhi University,

+Mizoram University, Gauhati University and Tezpur University.
 The contents of the syllabi are up-to-date.
-While preparing the syllabi, UGC Model Syllabi and syllabi of other Universities and recommendations of Madhava Menon Committee (2011) have been consulted.
+While preparing the syllabi, UGC Model Syllabi and syllabi of other Universities and recommendations of MadhavaMenon Committee (2011) have been consulted.

-1.5.2 Course Distribution:
+1.6.2 Course Distribution:

-The semester-wise distribution of the different courses of the M.A. programme in Journalism and Mass Communication is as follows:
+The semester-wise distribution of the different courses of the M.A programme in Journalism and Mass Communication is as follows:

-Semester I Semester II Semester III Semester IV Course 1 : Concept of Course 5: Reporting Course 9 : Development Course 13 : Communication for Print Media Communication Communication Research Course 2 : Communication Course 6 : Editing for Course 10 : Course 14 : Optional Theory Print International paper (any one of the
+Semester I Semester II Semester III Semester IV

+Course 1: Concept of Course 5: Reporting Course 9: Course 13:

+Communication for Print Media Development Communication

-Communication following):
+Communication and Research

-i.
-Science
+International

 Communication

-ii.
-Media
+Course 2 : Communication Course 6 : Editing for Course 10 : Media Course 14:

+Theory Print Sociology Optional paper (any

+one of the

+following):

+i.Science

+Communication

+ii.Media

 Management

 iii.
 Film Studies

-Course 3 : Media Sociology Course 7 : Advertising Course 11 : Radio Course 15 :
+Course 3: Media Studies Course 7: Course 11 : Radio Course 15:

-and Corporate Dissertation/Audio-
+Advertising and Dissertation/Audio-

-Communication visual project
+Corporate visual project

+Communication
-Course 4: Media Laws and Course 8 : New Media Course 12 : Television Course 16 : Viva-voce

-Ethics and Computer
+Course 4 : Media Laws Course 8 : New Course 12 : Course 16: Vivaand Ethics Media and Computer Television voce

 Application